Jameskmonger/creature-chess/README.md

 # Playing

 To try the game, head to [creaturechess.jamesmonger.com](http://creaturechess.jamesmonger.com).
+If you want to see what the game is about, and play against some bots, enter "Player Count" as 8, "Bot Count" as 7 and click "Create Game".

 This is just on a tiny server for demo purposes so it might not work all the time - please [get in touch](mailto:jameskmonger@hotmail.co.uk) if you have a better server that we can use :heart: